Material Control: Release

 The band released the album on CD and digitally on December 1, 2017 with a record release show held the same day at Brooklyn's Saint Vitus.
-Physical copies of the cd were only available through the bands MerchDirect store, Amazon and local Long Island record store Looney Tunes with December 22, 2017 as the date of a nationwide physical release.
+Physical copies of the CD were only available through the band's MerchDirect store, Amazon and local Long Island record store Looney Tunes with December 22, 2017 as the date of a nationwide physical release.
+It sold 3,900 copies in its first week.

 Reception

 Material Control received positive reception and critical praise upon release.
 ThePRP gave the album a 4 out of 5, noting that the album is "almost guaranteed to be a blur your first time through."
 Brooklyn Vegan wrote " I don’t know if ALT 92.3 is gonna start playing Material Control, but the album is certainly good enough to be the new post-hardcore album that rock fans rally behind."
 Sputnik Music gave the album a "Superb" rating of 4.5 out of 5, while Kill Your Stereo gave the band a 90 out of 100.